 Traveling to the Big Island of Hawai’i for business or pleasure?
 Lucky you!
 There’s so much to do on Hawaii’s largest island it’ll make your head spin.
 Take the stress out of travel and let Imi Tours take care of how you get there, and what you do once you are.

 Here are a few of the very best ways to spend your time in Hawaii:

 Visit a Volcano

 There aren’t many places in the world where you can visit active volcanoes, but Hawaii is definitely one of them.
 Hawai’i Volcanoes National Park in particular is known to have two incredible active volcanoes — Mauna Loa and Kilauea.
-Hopefully you’ll get the chance to witness bubbling molten earth, but there is also lava deserts, hot and steaming craters, ancient rainforests, and more to explore!
+Hopefully you’ll get the chance to witness bubbling molten earth, but there are also lava deserts, hot and steaming craters, ancient rainforests, and more to explore!

 Mauna Kea, which translates to “White Mountain”, is also known as Mauna O Wakea, and is believed to be the sacred connection between the land and the heavens.
-This area has not only naturally beautiful earth, but has some of the best stargazing in the world.
+This area has not only naturally beautiful earth, but some of the best stargazing in the world.
 Head to the observatory for your chance to gaze into the heavens as you never have before.

 Kealakekua Bay State Historical Park

 Along the south coast of the big island is Kealakekua Bay, a popular spot famous for its diverse sea life.
 A visit here is one of your best shots at catching a glimpse of spinner dolphins, and even kayaking alongside next to them!